Skip to content

 Toggle

-Currently, there is no option to change your monthly delivery amount.
+Currently, there is no way to change your monthly delivery amount.
 You can cancel your monthly service and then restart it, choosing a different option.
 If medically indicated, the appropriate amount can be prescribed.

 Toggle

-What costs will my health insurance cover?
+What costs are covered by my health insurance?

 Toggle

-Do you deliver outside Germany?
+Can you deliver outside Germany?

 Toggle